-Applicable Policies of The Fullerton Plan Project Compliance with Policy The Built Environment Community Development and Design Element GOAL 1: Resilient and vital neighborhoods and dist rricts.
-Support projects, programs and policies to improve connections between housing, shops, work places, schools, parks and civic facilities, and integrate uses where possible and appropriate.
+Applicable Policies of The Fullerton Plan Project Compliance with Policy The Built Environment Community Development and Design Element GOAL 1: Resilient and vital neighborhoods and dis stricts.
+P1.4 Connection and Integration of Uses Support projects, programs and policies to improve connections between housing, shops, work places, schools, parks and civic facilities, and integrate uses where possible and appropriate.
 Consistent: The project site is within Focus Area J (Education) of the Fullerton Vision Plan.
 The Education Focus Area is envisioned as "dynamic neighborhood in which the colleges and universities form the hub.
-Higher density multi-family housing, along with supporting retail and service facilities, will meet the demands of the increasing student population, staff and faculty.
-A student-oriented village developed through a strong town- grown partnership will include additional retail and entertainment areas that will serve new residents and surrounding neighborhoods."
+Higher density multi-family housing, along with supporting retail and service facilities, will meet the demands of the increasing studen population, staff and faculty.
+A student-oriented village developed through a strong towngrown partnership will include additional retail and entertainment areas that will serve new residents and surrounding neighborhoods."
 The proposed student-oriented housing would support the nearby CSUF and HIU.
-The proposed project would also provide ground floor commercial space to support the students and residents in the area.
-Therefore, the proposed project directly supports the vision of the Education Focus Area and provides connection and integration of uses among housing, shops, and school uses.
-Support projects, programs, policies and regulations to promote a development pattern that encourages a network of multi-modal transportation options.
-Consistent: The proposed project supports development pattern that encourages multimodal transportation options and helps ensure a sustainable multimoda transportation system.
+The proposed project would also provide ground floor commercial space to support the students and residents in the area Therefore, the proposed project directly supports the vision of the Education Focus Area and provides connection and integration of uses among housing, shops, and school uses P1.7 Development That Supports Mobility Support projects, programs, policies and regulations to promote a development pattern that encourages a network of multi-modal transportation options.
+Consistent: The proposed project supports development pattern that encourages multimodal transportation options and helps ensure a sustainable multimodal transportation system.
 The existing sidewalks, bike lanes, bus stops and transit stops would provide safe movement from the project site to various local and regional destinations (see Section 3.17, Transportation , subsection Pedestrian and Bicycles System).
-Support projects, programs, policies and regulations to create housing types consistent with market Consistent.
+P1.9 Housing Choice Support projects, programs, policies and regulations to create housing types consistent with market demand for housing choice.
+Consistent.
 The proposed project would provide student-oriented housing with a variety of floor plan options that includes micro unit, studio unit, and one bed to four-bed units that meet the market demand for housing choices.
 The proposed project expands available housing choices for nearby college students.
-P1.11 Compatibility of Design and Uses Support programs, policies and regulations to consider the immediate and surrounding contexts of projects to promote positive design relationships and use compatibility with adjacent built environments and land uses, including the public Consistent: See response to Policy 1.4, above.
-The project site is adjacent to similar multi-level student-oriented housing with ground-level retail uses to the west, and two story apartment uses to the north.
+P1.11 Compatibility of Design and Uses Support programs, policies and regulations to consider the immediate and surrounding contexts of projects to promote positive design relationships and use compatibility with adjacent built environments and land uses, including the public realm.
+Consistent: See response to Policy 1.4, above.
+The project site is adjacent to simila multi-level student-oriented housing with ground-level retail uses to the west, and two story apartment uses to the north.
 Therefore, the proposed project is compatible with the adjacent uses.
 The proposed project would also provide discreet parking design wrapped within residential uses to promote positive design relationships and use compatibility with adjacent residential uses.
 The proposed project would include courtyards and outdoor dining plazas to support a pedestrian-oriented development.
-Support projects, programs, policies and regulations to produce buildings and environments that are inherently accessible to people of all abilities.
+P1.13 Universal Design Support projects, programs, policies and regulations to produce buildings and environments that are inherently accessible to people of all abilities.
 Consistent: Pedestrian paths, common open space and people-gathering areas that would be accommodated by the proposed project would be designed to ensure that buildings and site improvements are accessible to people of all abilities.
 Pedestrian paths would wrap around the building with the paseo and a walkway along the driveway entrance on E. Chapman Avenue connecting the walkways north and south.
 The provision of adequate accessibility to people of all abilities would be ensured through the City's development review and building plan check process.